Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 What a tremendous loss!
 A gradual destruction process that spread over a few centuries, obliterating knowledge that was already thousands of years old in antiquity.
 It boggles the mind to only think of it …

-A panicked scream at the front of the bus erupts as a vehicle that was stopped to our right at the traffic lights cuts three lines right in front of our coach and turned left, no signal whatsoever!
+A panicked scream at the front of the bus erupts as a vehicle stopped to our right at the traffic lights cuts three lines right in front of our coach and turned left, no signal whatsoever!
 The automobile carries a huge haystack on its roof.
 Stranded straws float on the street taken by the wind flow thus created.

 The bus driver most likely didn’t even flinch.
 The tour guide says ‘this is normal Egyptian driving style!’
 Jungle driving applies to the desert as well as crazy cities or insane mountaintop narrow paths!